RhDm/dogsled/docs/source/installation.rst

-In case you plan to work with large slides (over 100,000pixels per side), or if your system can not handle smaller slide sizes causing a crash, you might want to set :py:mod:`vips_sticher` key value of the :py:attr:`DEFAULTS` dictionary to :py:attr:`True`, see `API <api.html#confval-prefer_vips>`__ for further details.
+In case you plan to work with large slides (over 100,000pixels per side), or if your system can not handle smaller slide sizes causing a crash, you might want to set :py:mod:`vips_stitcher` key value of the :py:attr:`DEFAULTS` dictionary to :py:attr:`True`, see `API <api.html#confval-prefer_vips>`__ for further details.